Invergordon Destination Training 02-04-2026

 Andrea (Trainer)

-Final Professional Wrap & Model Farewell — the gold standard send-off.
+Final Professional Wrap + Course Close — the professional standard send-off.
 Every guide watches, listens, and learns.
-This is the moment that ties the entire day together.
+This is the moment that ties the entire day together and closes the training programme.

 The walking block is not downtime — it's active training.
-Every guide should be absorbing Inverness as a guest experience, ready to brief confidently on their next rotation.
+Every guide should be absorbing Dornoch as a guest experience, ready to brief confidently on the cathedral, the golf course, and the town's remarkable history.

 🎯 The Return Commentary

 Four voices carry the coach home across Section 4.
-Aylin, Larisa, Willibald, and Fiona each bring a distinct Highland story — from culture to wildlife to whisky.
+Aylin, Willibald, Larisa, and Fiona each bring a distinct Highland story — from cathedral to golf to the storytelling close that ties the whole day together.

 Section 4 — The Return

-The final leg of Day 2 is more than just a drive home — it's the culmination of everything the trainees have practised today.
-Four voices carry the coach north, building to Andrea's closing model delivery that leaves every guide inspired and every guest with a lasting memory of the Scottish Highlands.
+The final leg of Day 3 is more than just a drive home — it's the culmination of everything the trainees have practised today.
+Four voices carry the coach south, building to Andrea's closing model delivery that leaves every guide inspired and every guest with a lasting memory of the Scottish Highlands.

 1

-Opens the return commentary with a warm, engaging narrative on Inverness's cultural gems — including the legendary Leakey's Bookshop — as the coach departs the Highland capital.
+Opens the return commentary with a warm, reflective narrative on the cathedral's ancient history and its place in the Highland story — carrying the spirit of Dornoch as the coach heads south.
 (10 mins)

 2